ARTFL-Project/PhiloLogic4/docs/database_loading.md

 A few important notes:

 -   Before loading any databases, you should first make sure the global configuration file located in `/etc/philologic/philologic4.cfg` has been edited appropriately.
 For more info, see [here](installation.md#global-config)
 -   If your corpus is in plain text format, you will need to specify the `t plain_text` command-line argument and also provide a bibliography file (with the `-b` argument) in CSV or TSV format.
-See caveats about plain text support [here][#plain-text-parser].
+See caveats about plain text support [here](#plain-text-parser].)
 -   The PhiloLogic4 Parser's behavior is configurable from an external load config file, though only to a certain extent.
 You can also supply a replacement Parser class if you need to.
 -   The loading process is designed to be short, and easy to understand and configure.